Anwarvic/anwarvic.github.io/my_collections/_speech-synthesis/Tacotron.md

     which is basically a non-linear bottleneck layer with dropout.
 This network helps with convergence and improves generalization.

--   Finally, the output from the pre-net is passed to the CBHG module (we are going to talk about it in more details later).
-The CBHG module transforms the pre-net outputs into the final encoder representation used by the attention module.
+-   Finally, the output from the pre-net is passed to the CBHG network (we are going to talk about it in more details later).
+The CBHG network transforms the pre-net outputs into the final encoder representation used by the attention module.
 In the paper, they found that using this module not only reduces overfitting, but also makes fewer mispronunciations.